20 Ways to stay focused at work (+ instant hacks)

 For example, if you’re trying to write an article and your mind is blank, just open your doc, and start writing anything — even if it’s complete gibberish.
 Your mind will eventually catch up with your fingers, and before you know it, you’ll be fully focused and ready to do the real work.

-In the end, you’ll likely find that you’re finishing your work faster and better — which will ensure you feel happier with your job and life overall.
+In the end, when you change your habits, you’ll find that you’re finishing your work faster and better, which will ensure you feel happier with your job and life overall.

 Author: MarijaKojic